trustgraph-ai/trustgraph/README.md

 </div>

-# The Semantic Infrastructure for AI Apps
+# The Semantic Operating System for AI Apps

 Build intelligent AI applications that reason, not hallucinate.
 TrustGraph is the open-source, full-stack platform for transforming raw data into precision-grounded intelligence through automated knowledge graph construction, custom ontology engineering, and intelligent context retrieval.